 For example, if someone searches “outdoor paint”, keyword suggestions will take users to a SERP for outdoor paints, where they can browse through colours and brands.
 While if they select a product recommendation that states the brand, colour, etc. they will be directed to that one page.
 Keyword suggestions appeal to a wider audience, thus it is more useful.

-Autocomplete can also suggest categories, but this is usually not very helpful.
+Autocomplete can also suggest categories, but this is usually not very helpful (you can find more nuanced best practices and explanations like this here).
 When you set up your web shop, you probably nested products under different categories and the chance that a search user could accurately guess the name of one of your categories to find a is slim.
 For example, if you have an “iPhone 7” listed under “technology” and a user searches the category “cell phones” on your site, the phone won’t appear, which could cause the user to leave your site.

 6. Label the search button and allow the “Enter” key to be used to execute the search.

 Clearly label the search button with text like “Search”, “Find”, “Go”, or with an icon of a magnifying glass, which has become synonymous with search.

 In addition to clearly labelling the search button, let the “Enter” key serve the same function.
 Many people use the “Enter” key to execute commands, so it’s best to accommodate this expectation.
 Since search user’s hands are already on the keyboard, this is faster and easier for them.

 7. Keep the searched term in the box.

 Once a user has executed a search, keep their query visible in the search box so they can easily edit it.
 Sometimes people like to add a few terms in order to specify the initial query or correct a typo.

 8. Place a search box on every page.

 By placing your search box on every page, you increase search usage since web visitors won’t have to navigate back to the home page to use it.
 Be sure to keep it in the same place on each page, so users know where to find it.